Faith — What Is It and Where Does It Come From? —

 about us, and the other is about Him.
 How often do we hear a sermon preached from a pulpit, about it being "all about Jesus

-and then to be told a few moments later how "it all depends on us
+only to be told a few moments later how "it all depends on us

 Depending on our theology, our life focus will either be in our abilities of faith, or in God's abilities of grace in developing